AstraZeneca confirms strong vaccine protection after US rift

 AstraZeneca confirms strong vaccine protection after US riftNew

-AstraZeneca insisted Wednesday that its COVID-19 vaccine is strongly effective even after counting additional illnesses in its disputed U.S. study, the latest in an extraordinary public rift with American officials.
-In a late-night press release, AstraZeneca said it had recalculated data from that study and concluded the vaccine is 76% effective in preventing symptomatic COVID-19, instead of the 79% it had claimed earlier in the week.
+AstraZeneca says that its COVID-19 vaccine is strongly effective even after counting additional illnesses in its U.S. study.
+The announcement late Wednesday was the latest in an extraordinary public dispute with American officials.
+The drugmaker said it had analyzed more data from that study and concluded the vaccine is 76% effective in preventing symptomatic COVID-19, instead of the 79% it had reported earlier in the week.
 Just a day earlier, an independent panel that oversees the study had accused AstraZeneca of cherry-picking data to tout the protection offered by its vaccine.
-The panel, in a harsh letter to the company and to U.S. health leaders, said the company had left out some COVID-19 cases that occurred in the study, a move that could erode trust in the science.
+The panel said the company had left out some COVID-19 cases that occurred in the study, a move that could erode trust in the science.